mikhail-rodin/OpticScripts/README.md

 + `relay.seq` - create a new lens relaying the current lens' image

   Image becomes object, EXP becomes ENP.
 Fields, wavelengths and image curvature are taken care of.
++ `wtz.seq` - matrix of optimization weigths for each field at every zoom position

+  All field weights for a given zoom position can be scaled at once with `in wtz [z] [multiplier]` - `wtz.seq` acts like a 'missing' WTZ command would've acted.

 + `sph2xcyl.seq`, `sph2ycyl.seq` - convert surfaces M..N into X or Y cylinders

 ## Fields setup